metalbear-co/mirrord/README.md

 ---

 ## How It Works
 When you select a pod to impersonate, mirrord launches a privileged pod on the same node as the pod you selected.
 The new pod is then used to connect your local process and the impersonated pod: it mirrors incoming traffic from the pod to your process, routes outgoing traffic from your process through the pod, and does the same for file reads, file writes, and environment variables.
+You can read more about it [here](https://mirrord.dev/docs/overview/introduction/).
 <p align="center">
   <img src="./images/how_it_works.svg" alt="How It Works"/>
 </p>